Cost Effective Ice Blasting Alternative

 LaserAge offers a contract Cleaning Service for routine maintenance and you can book a Laser Cleaning appointment here

-Laser Cleaning is ideal for removing coatings such as paint, grease, mould release agents and bitumen – to name but a few of the materials we remove daily using the process.
+Laser Cleaning is ideal for removing coatings such as paint, grease, rubber, all types of hydrocarbons, mould release agents, oxides, organic materials (sugar and various ingredients in the baking industry) – to name but a few of the materials we remove daily using the process.

-Laser Cleaning will often not require any disassambly and the laser cleaning head can access many tight locations.
-There is a very limited requirement for PPE or protective chambers for personnel- a special pair of glasses supplied with the machine is all that is required.
+Laser Cleaning will often not require any disassambly as the components can be cleaned in-situ and the laser cleaning head can access many tight locations.
+There is little requirement for PPE or protective chambers for personne, asides from the standard laser safety glasses supplied with the machine.
 Noise levels are also very low.